 Some dogs are not good with Tuggy, it can be a game that over stimulated them and causes them to get over excited and aggressive, in this case you may choose to play “Find it” games or “Fetch and Drop” encouraging pups energy away from your body.

 Only play when your puppy is calm and you have time to play gently.
 Should pup get over excited you must be able to get away paying pup as little attention as possible.
 A play pen can be a real asset.

 If your puppy can calm with a slight massage, you can place your hand on their chest and gently massage their backs with strong slow caresses shoulder to butt.
 If they can’t calm, leave.

 If your puppy has already started aggressive tendencies then you really need a pen or an area where, should you need to, you can get up and move away and they can’t follow and bite your ankles etc after a couple of minutes your pup should have reset and you can calmly go back to play.

 By surrounding yourself or carrying toys in the early stages of training will mean you can redirect as soon as it is needed.

 SO you’ve missed this part of the training and your puppy’s playful bites have turned into Lunging, Snarling, Growling, Baring teeth and biting so hard that your hands are bleeding and are black and blue, well we’ve moved into the category of “Play Aggression” and we need to stop it now and interrupt it each and every time.

-As with bite inhibition we need to teach our puppies how to play nicely by redirecting their energy from your hands etc to a toy or chew but if play starts to get too rough you must end the game and give pup a time out to reset.
+We need to teach our puppies how to play nicely by redirecting their energy from your hands etc to a toy or chew but if play starts to get too rough you must end the game and give pup a time out to reset.